CirclesUBI/circles-api/README.md

 ## API

-### Find transitive transfer path
+### Find transitive transfer steps

-Finds a path to transfer transitively through trust graph from one node to another.
+Returns steps to transfer transitively through trust graph from one node to another.

 **Request:**